Lithium Batteries - Safety

 Lithium Battery Safety

 For operations, all lithium battery systems must be tested and formally authorized for use by NAVSEA.
 However there are healthy exceptions that cover many common applications such as consumer safety tested phones and laptops (See link to NPS Lithium Battery Gouge for Buyers)

 The Navy’s Lithium Battery Safety Program (LBSP) testing and authorization process is structured around four steps:

 - Testing of the battery by LBSP approved personnel.

 - Review of the data package and test results by the LBSP’s designated technical agents.

 - Approval: formal letter of recommendation by NAVSEA of the proposed battery’s use and in the proposed environment.

 For example on 11 August 2014, “Use of lithium ion batteries limited to less than 300 watt-hours during research efforts (unmanned aerial systems (UAS), unmanned underwater vehicles (UUV), and robotics at the NPS and research operations under their supervision conducted at controlled airspace at shore facilities” was granted by the Naval Ordnance Safety and Security Activity (NOSSA).

-Part of this approval was consideration of elements of the President’s requesting letter, which cited that participating researches will receive training on the NPS Lithium Polymer SOP and will be accountable for procedures in that document as well as restrictions delineated in the requested clearance documents.
+Part of this approval was consideration of elements of the President’s requesting letter, which cited that participating researches will receive training on the NPS Rechargeable Lithium Battery SOP and will be accountable for procedures in that document as well as restrictions delineated in the requested clearance documents.